CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 for a list of new features and improvements.
 The naming of Gromacs modules on LUMI has also been changed due to hipSYCL changing its name to [AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp).
-Henceforth, GPU-enabled modules are simply suffixed with `-gpu` to avoid confusion.
+Henceforth, GPU-enabled modules on LUMI are simply suffixed with `-gpu` to avoid confusion.

 ## PyTorch 2.1 and TensorFlow 2.14, 13.11.2023